PowerUser64/universal-studio/README.md

 collaborative audio production.
 Included in this is a selection of DAW's, plugins, and collaboration tools.
-Although this project was initially built to enable [unfa](https://unfa.xyz)'s Linux audio community to more easily tackle challenges like [Server vs Server](https://www.servervsserver.com/), it is suitable as a starting ground for Linux audio production.
+Although this project was initially built to enable [unfa](https://unfa.xyz)'s Linux audio community to more easily tackle collaborative challenges like [Server vs Server](https://www.servervsserver.com/), it is suitable as an easy starting ground for Linux audio production.

 ## Usage